 If you do not have any offers and want to go to university, don’t be put off applying through Clearing.

-It’s an opportunity to find a course which works for you when the universities have all the information they need.
+It’s an opportunity to find a course that works for you when the universities have all the information they need.

 If you have missed your results, the steps are as follows:

 To make things easier, UCAS has introduced “Clearing Plus” in 2020 which matches you to courses you could be suited for based on your grades and course choices so far.

 You can then choose “Interested” for the course on the UCAS website, and the university may contact you regarding a place on that course.